Symbian9/qmapshack-doc-wiki/AdvMapDetails.md

 * The opacity slider controls the visibility of hill shading and slope on a map.
 * The visibility range controls the zoom levels for which hill shading and slope are displayed.
 * The level of hill shading controls the intensity used for the display of hill shading.
-* The slop selection allows to choose one of the predefined slope models.
+* The slope selection allows to choose one of the predefined slope models.
 In the case of the "__custom__" model the user can define 5 slope levels.